shaik1002/biggitlabbomb/doc/administration/reference_architectures/5k_users.md

 1. Can be optionally run on reputable third-party external PaaS PostgreSQL solutions.
 See [Provide your own PostgreSQL instance](#provide-your-own-postgresql-instance) for more information.
 2. Can be optionally run on reputable third-party external PaaS Redis solutions.
 See [Provide your own Redis instance](#provide-your-own-redis-instance) for more information.
 3. Recommended to be run with a reputable third-party load balancer or service (LB PaaS) which can provide HA capabilities.
-   Also, the sizing depends on selected Load Balancer and additional factors such as Network Bandwidth.
+   Also note that sizing depends on selected Load Balancer as well as additional factors such as Network Bandwidth.
 Refer to [Load Balancers](index.md#load-balancers) for more information.
 4. Should be run on reputable Cloud Provider or Self Managed solutions.
 See [Configure the object storage](#configure-the-object-storage) for more information.
 5. Gitaly Cluster provides the benefits of fault tolerance, but comes with additional complexity of setup and management.
    Review the existing [technical limitations and considerations before deploying Gitaly Cluster](../gitaly/index.md#before-deploying-gitaly-cluster).
 If you want sharded Gitaly, use the same specs listed above for `Gitaly`.